songxt3/EMO-SNAS/README.md

 # Evolutionary Multi-objective Spiking Neural Architecture Search for Image Classification

-This is the code implementation for the paper "Evolutionary Multi-objective Spiking Neural Architecture Search for Image Classification".
+This is the code implementation for the paper "Evolutionary Multi-objective Spiking Neural Architecture Search for Image Classification", TEVC, 2025.

 ## Requirements